kemerelab/PyRenderMaze/README.md

 ## Quick start
 To test, begin by cloning the repository, and ensuring that you have all needed packages (i.e., `pandas3d pyzmq pyyaml`) installed.
 + Run `git clone https://github.com/kemerelab/PyRenderMaze`
-+ Install Panda3D [Windpws](https://docs.panda3d.org/1.10/python/introduction/installation-windows) or
++ Install Panda3D [Windows](https://docs.panda3d.org/1.10/python/introduction/installation-windows) or
    [Linux](https://docs.panda3d.org/1.10/python/introduction/installation-linux).
 See notes below for gists describing the installation process for Raspberry Pi.
 + Install other dependencies `/usr/bin/pip3 install pyzmq pyyaml` (note that if you are an Anaconda user, the packaged Panad3D may not be installed in your default conda environment!
-Using the system python3 and pip3 makes this not a concern.)
+Using the system python3 and pip3 alleviates this concern.)
 + You should then be able to run the program with `/usr/bin/python3 main.py`.
 Note that the file `display_config.yaml` contains the size of the display and the relative geometry of the eye position.
 You should edit this file in each PyRenderMaze client such that each display renders properly.